fregu856/papers/README.md

 - `Philosophical Transactions of the Royal Society A, 2023`
 -  [Miscellaneous]
 ```
 Somewhat interesting.
 Didn't really feel like I learned that much.
-Would have preferred it Section 2 contained more specific details, I think.
+Would have preferred if Section 2 contained more specific details, I think.
 ```

 ##### [24-02-06] [paper350]